mansoorbarri/website/content/guides/2023/the-perfect-phone.md

 description: "Learn about how I setup my android phone to be production and achieve digital minimalism."
 ---

-The aim of this "perfect phone is to have as much destractions as possible and have everything at ease rather than going through various manus.
+The aim of this "perfect phone is to have as much distractions as possible and have everything at ease rather than going through various manus.

 ## Things used
 - Debloater:    [Universal Android Debloater](https://github.com/0x192/universal-android-debloater/releases)